Recent Updates

 Meet 2022's Best of the Best — Ken Raimondi...

-As the award winner, Raimondi will have his airfare and hotel paid for by the association to attend the 2023 annual meeting in Tampa, Fla., a $1,000 cash award, an engraved trophy and an AFPAAA life membership.
-Additionally, Raimondi’s name will be added to the plaque with the names of all of the award winners on permanent display in the Brig.
+As the award winner, Raimondi was honored at the 2023 annual meeting in Tampa, Fla., receiving a $1,000 cash award, an engraved trophy and an AFPAA life membership.
+Additionally, Raimondi’s name was added to the plaque with the names of all of the award winners on permanent display in the Brig.
 Gen. H.J.
 Dalton, Jr., Conference Room in the Office of the Secretary of the Air Force (Public Affairs).

 Raimondi was selected the most outstanding public affairs person from the nominated bandsmen, broadcasters, multimedia and public affairs specialists.